mozman/ezdxf/docs/source/blocks/blocks.rst

     Rename block 'old_name' in 'new_name'.

-.. method:: BlockSection.delete_block(name, save=True)
+.. method:: BlockSection.delete_block(name, safe=True)

     Delete block *name*.
-If *save* is True, check if block is still referenced.
+If *safe* is True, check if block is still referenced.

     :param name: block name (case insensitive)
-    :param save: check if block is still referenced
+    :param safe: check if block is still referenced

     :raises DXFKeyError: if block *name* does not exist
-    :raises DXFValueError: if block *name* is still referenced, and *save* is True
+    :raises DXFBlockInUseError: if block *name* is still referenced, and *safe* is True

-.. method:: BlockSection.delete_all_blocks(save=True)
+.. method:: BlockSection.delete_all_blocks(safe=True)

     Delete all blocks except layout blocks (model space or paper space).

-    :param save: check if block is still referenced before deleting
+    :param safe: check if block is still referenced before deleting and ignore them if so
-    :raises DXFValueError: if a block is still referenced, and *save* is True

 ========= ==========
 type_char Anonymous Block Type